Campbell, California: Housing and businesses

 There are few large shopping centers or business complexes in the city, as Campbell is primarily a suburban residential area.

 Most residences are single-family homes, although there are some areas with condominiums, duplexes, and apartments.
 Single-family homes typically have one or two bathrooms and three or four bedrooms and are between 1000 and 1600 sqft on lots typically measuring about 6000 sqft.
 The vast majority were built in the 1950s through 1970s.
 There are pockets of older homes, mostly near downtown, often in demand for their architectural styles.
 There are also pockets of newer, much larger homes about 3500 sqft, mostly built in the 1990s on subdivided lots previously occupied by homes dating from the first half of the 20th century.

 Campbell's downtown is located near where Campbell Avenue intersects with the railroad.
 The downtown has many shops, bars, and restaurants.

 The oldest commercial building in the city was erected in 1920 for the Grower's Bank.
 The building was converted to a movie theater in 1938.
 In 1968, The Gaslighter Theater company purchased and refurbished the building with a small stage and bar.
 The Gaslighter produced melodramas and Vaudeville-style shows there until it closed in 2006.
 In 2013 the building was sold and underwent refurbishment to become a wine bar, tasting room, and restaurant.

 As of October 2006, the median price of single-family homes and condos was $707,500, up 4.8% from the previous October, and averaging $472 per square foot ($5,080/m^{2}) according to the San Jose Mercury News; the average single-family home price, excluding condos, was $645,000 in January 2004 (according to the Santa Clara County Association of Realtors).
 The price is based largely on the land value; the replacement cost for homes is about $150 to $200 per square foot ($1,600 to $2,200/m^{2}).

-With the advent of the California housing crisis, property values have greatly increased; as of April 2018, the median home value was $1,453,300, according to Zillow.
+With the advent of the California housing crisis, property values have greatly increased; as of February 2026, the average home value was $1,937,114, according to Zillow.

 Like many other cities in the Santa Clara Valley, Campbell was originally orchard land that was later developed into housing tracts.